saipraneeth-987/Library-Book-Recommendation-System/books/README.md

 	* [ ] Color code fields that are editable (as green) and those that are not editable (as red)
 	* [ ] Give star in front of fields that are mandatory
 	* [ ] New field on stage.
-Stages can be one of Initiated, Processing, Duplication, Cancelled, Approval pending, Under enquiry, Ordered, Received, Processed, Not available.
+Stages can be one of Initiated, Processing, Duplicate, Cancelled, Approval pending, Under enquiry, Ordered, Received, Processed, Not available.
 	* [ ] For books that are already available (the "Book available ?" field marked as yes), add an option to move the entry to a new stage called "Duplicate".
 	* [ ] For certain entries that were multiply submitted (accidently in the google form) needs to be "Cancelled".
 There must be an option to cancel them in stage 2 alone.
 Once cancelled this will be moved to Cancelled stage.
 	* [ ] New field on stage.
-Stages can be one of Initiated, Processing, Duplication, Cancelled, Approval pending, Under enquiry, Ordered,	Received, Processed, Not available.
+Stages can be one of Initiated, Processing, Duplicate, Cancelled, Approval pending, Under enquiry, Ordered,	Received, Processed, Not available.
 	* [ ] New field on Edition/Year.
 	* [ ] Get recommender name from email address via Gmail API.